johnhebron/bigcommerce-api-v3/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `bin/rspec` to run the tests.
+Then, run `rspec` to run the tests.

 To install this gem onto your local machine, run `bundle exec rake install`.